George C. Marshall High School: Gang violence

 On February 27, 1998, at 12:20 pm, David Albrecht, a 17-year-old Pimmit Hills Alternative High School student, drove his Chevrolet Monte Carlo into Marshall's rear parking lot.
 With him in the car was a former student who had recently quit school.
 Right behind him was a dark-colored sports utility vehicle.
 The SUV pulled up alongside David's Monte Carlo, and the driver pulled out a .22-caliber rifle.
 Two to three shots were fired before the SUV left the parking lot.
 David, 17, was struck in the head and died from his wounds.
 His passenger, an 18-year-old, had escaped injury by ducking down.
-Police later confirmed that members of the Tiny Rascals Asian youth gang did this shooting.
+Police later confirmed that members of the Tiny Rascal Gang Asian youth gang did this shooting.

 Discrimination case

 During the 2011-2012 School Year at George C. Marshall High School, a dispute occurred between an English teacher and a black student.
 The teacher asked an African American student to read a Langston Hughes poem in a "blacker" way.
 Marshall administrators immediately launched an investigation into the alleged incident.